Jane Cobden: London County Council election 1889

-Under the Municipal Corporations Act of 1882 some women were qualified to vote in municipal elections, but were excluded from serving as councillors.
-However, the Local Government Act of 1888, which created county councils, was interpreted by some as allowing women's election to these new bodies.
+Under the Municipal Corporations Act 1882 some women were qualified to vote in municipal elections, but were excluded from serving as councillors.
+However, the Local Government Act 1888, which created county councils, was interpreted by some as allowing women's election to these new bodies.
 On 17 November 1888 a group of Liberal women decided to test the legal position.
 They formed the Society for Promoting the Return of Women as County Councillors (SPRWCC), established an election fund of £400 and selected two women—Jane Cobden and Margaret Sandhurst— as Liberal candidates for the newly created London County Council.
 Cobden was adopted by the party's Bow and Bromley division, and Sandhurst by Brixton.
 Despite objections from the Conservatives, the women's nominations were accepted by the local returning officers.
 Cobden's campaign in Bow and Bromley was organised with considerable enthusiasm and efficiency by the 29-year-old George Lansbury, then a Radical Liberal, later a socialist and eventually leader of the Labour Party.
 Both Cobden and Sandhurst were victorious in the elections on 19 January 1889; they were joined by Emma Cons, whom the Progressive majority on the council selected to serve as an alderman.

 The women took their places on the inaugural council, and each accepted a range of committee assignments.
 Almost immediately, however, Sandhurst's defeated Conservative opponent, Beresford Hope, lodged a legal challenge against her election.
 When this was heard on 18 March, the judges ruled Sandhurst disqualified under the provisions of the 1882 Act.
 Her appeal was dismissed, and Beresford Hope was installed in her place.
 Cobden faced no such challenge, since her runner-up was a fellow-Liberal who had promised to support her.
 Even so, her position on the council remained precarious, particularly after an attempt in parliament to legalise women's rights to serve as county councillors gained little support.
 A provision of the prevailing election law provided that anyone elected, even improperly, could not be challenged after twelve months, so on legal advice Cobden refrained from attending council or committee meetings until February 1890.
 When the statutory twelve months elapsed without challenge, she resumed her full range of duties.